 - You can also email me with your idea before ordering and I will get back to you ASAP about whether or not I can do it (but please read the customization form first to make sure it’s not something covered there!).

-- Worst case scenario, if ordered a Customized device and I can’t make what you want I will refund you.
+- Worst case scenario, if you order a Customized device and I can’t make what you want, I will refund you.

 USB Power Banks/Chargers

 - You can power any of my USB devices using a standard power bank, however you might notice it shuts off after a few seconds.
 What gives?